flatlogic/angular-dashboard-seed/README.md

 # angular-dashboard-seed
 Angular dashboard sample application with nodejs REST backend integration built using latest angular best practices.

-This seed is a sort of free version of a template that may be found [here](http://bootstrapbay.com/) or [here](http://themeforest.net/category/site-templates/admin-templates) with **working backend integrating**.
+This seed is a sort of free version of a template that may be found [here](http://bootstrapbay.com/) or [here](http://themeforest.net/category/site-templates/admin-templates) with **working backend integration**.
 You may use it to bootstrap the development of your next web app.
 Ok, so basically, this project is a hack ;)

 Check out the [Live Demo](http://angular-dashboard-seed.flatlogic.com).
 Use following credentials: <b>user1</b>/<b>user1pass</b>.